 Meet Penelope Strachan, the Contessa di Capezzani-Batelli.
 A first class pianist with a photographic memory, she holds sway over her Chamber Opera Group of Lucca (COGOL for short) in this historic Tuscan city, the birthplace of Giacomo Puccini amongst other notable composers.

 You might ask how an English Rose became an Italian Contessa?
 This is revealed in the first book of the series, ERRANT ANGELS.
-These fallen ones are the various members of her precious COGOL.
-Their musical talents are only matched by the skeletons most of them have hanging in their cupboards.
-Crime rubs shoulders with the diving operatic creations of the masters.
+These fallen ones are the various members of her precious COGOL – their musical talents matched only by the skeletons most of them have hanging in their cupboards.
+Crime rubs shoulders with the diving operatic creations of the masters, as this quartet moves into its second edition.

 In FEELINGS OF GUILT the Chamber Opera Group of Lucca is back for more music and misadventure.
 Led by the eccentric Contessa, who is plagued equally by nostalgia and the irksome behaviours of her vindictive dog and irascible housekeeper, COGOL is preparing for its latest fundraising concert, this time in aid of The Brook charity for working animals in the Middle East and India.
 She still feels great joy at the sounds produced by the group’s heavenly voices.
 However, their private lives are not nearly as angelic as their vocal harmonies.

-The fourth book in this series, ROOM TO BREATHE, will be finished by the end of 2020.
-The Contessa and COGOL are back, but so is interference from organized crime, not to mention the sudden appearance of the housemaid’s brother, not seen since well over half a century before in an Irish orphanage.
-There is also the romantic attraction between Arthur Crowe, director of the Banda Inghiltalia, and the Contessa, who is concerned that the Count might be unhappy at the prospect, even though he has been dead for years.
+The fourth book in this series, ROOM TO BREATHE, is planned for publication around the middle of 2022.
+The Contessa and COGOL are back, but so is interference from organized crime, not to mention the sudden good fortune which unexpectedly changes things for both the cuckolded husband and the Contessa’s housekeeper, reminding her of life well over half a century before in an Irish orphanage.
+The romantic attraction between Arthur Crowe, director of the Banda Inghiltalia, and the Contessa grows, although she is concerned that the Count might be unhappy at the prospect, even though he has been dead for years.
+Mezzo-soprano Maria Santini seems to be getting the better of her demons and might well soon leave the psychiatric clinic and return to Lucca and COGOL, but where would that put her fellow mezzo, Susan Kinross?
+More to the point, as far as Senior Inspector Conti is concerned, could the ultra-expensive Aqua D’Oro di Mars cologne really be the solution to the murders, which still remain unsolved?